 1. In as few words as possible, list what you did at each job.
 Both job title and your description of what you did are malleable: what you say must be true, but you can select which facts are relevant to the kind of work you are looking for, and you can also choose, and we can revise, how it is expressed.
 Descriptions omit "I" and start with a verb ("Shelved library books"; "Wrote software documentation for...."), in the past or present tense depending on whether the job is past or continuing.
 Mention quantifiably measured positive results of your work if relevant.

 2. Avoid statements that are vague, including statements that merely convey optimism and enthusiasm or sound like business slogans.
 Self-confidence matters, but statements like "Always achieved highest expectations for outstanding performance" are perfectly meaningless and will do you harm.

 3. Every word counts.
-Recruiters glance briefly at resumes and read at all only those that seem promising.
+Recruiters glance briefly at resumes and read at all only those that appear to them promising.
 Some will even not read it closely until an interview.
-Use all the words that are needed and none that aren't.
+Use all of the words that are needed and none that aren't.

 7. You can omit jobs from your resume.
-An application is another matter, because it will ask you certify that the information you have provided is complete.
+(An application is another matter.)
 Consider omitting them if they are of short duration and play no key role in your career ambitions.
-Dates of employment can be presented with years instead of months to not call attention to very brief jobs.
+Dates of employment can be presented with years instead of months so as not to call attention to very brief jobs.